 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery but excludes scratch-resistant coatings, mirror coatings, polarized lenses, deluxe lens features, and progressive lenses.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery but excludes scratch resistant coatings, mirror coatings, polarized lenses, deluxe lens features and progressive lenses.
 Routine eye exam is covered once per calendar year.
-One pair of standard eyeglasses (prescription lenses, frames, a combination of lenses and frames) or contact lenses covered every calendar year up to \$150 allowance from an EyeMed Vision Care participating provider, or up to \$90 from a non- participating provider.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Acupuncture Additional acupuncture services are eligible for reimbursement under the Wellness Allowance.
+One pair of standard eyeglasses (prescription lenses, frames, a combination of lenses and frames) or contact lenses covered every calendar year up to \$150 allowance from an EyeMed Vision Care participating provider, or up to \$90 from a non-participating provider.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Acupuncture Additional acupuncture services are eligible for reimbursement under the Wellness Allowance.
 See Wellness Allowance benefit description for full details.
 Naturopath services (uses natural or alternative treatments). ✓

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation, except by ambulance as described in this chapter, section 2.1.
-If you choose to use an ambulance when it is not a Medicare- covered service, you will be responsible for the entire cost.
-Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company. ✓ Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time. ✓ Extended care bed holds. ✓
+If you choose to use an ambulance when it is not a Medicare-covered service, you will be responsible for the entire cost.
+Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company.
+Non-ambulance transportation (e.g., by chair car/wheelchair van or sedan) through the plan-approved vendor from a hospital to a skilled nursing facility (SNF).
+Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time. ✓ Extended care bed holds. ✓